grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/05 Soak Testing.md

     Running this first may cause confusion and resource waste.
 * **Monitor the backend resources and code efficiency.**
   Since we are checking for system degradation, monitoring the backend resources and code efficiency is highly recommended.
-  Of all test types, monitoring is especially important for soak tests.
+  Of all test types, backend monitoring is especially important for soak tests.

 ## Soak testing in k6